Mohammed Habib (footballer)

-Mohammed Habib is a former Indian football player and captain, who played as a forward for the India national football team.
-He is considered as the 'First Professional Football player' in India.He is also considered by many Indians as one of the best Midfielders the country has ever produced.
+Mohammed Habib (17 July 1949 – 15 August 2023) was an Indian footballer who played as a forward for the India national team which he also captained.
+He is also considered by many Indians as one of the best footballers the country has ever produced.
+He was popularly known as Bade Mia in the Indian football world.

-Playing career

-Santosh Trophy

-Although hailing from the state of Andhra Pradesh (now Telangana), he represented Bengal in the Santosh Trophy.
-With Bengal in 1969, the team led by Santo Mitra, Habib won title.
-He finished as top-scorer with eleven goals, including two hat-tricks against Madras and Services.

 Club career

-In 1968, he joined Calcutta Football League club Mohun Bagan and played under "diamond coach" Amal Dutta, and won the 1969 IFA Shield with a 3–1 victory against East Bengal in the final.
+In 1968, Habib played for the Calcutta Football League club Mohun Bagan under "diamond coach" Amal Dutta, and won the 1969 IFA Shield with a 3–1 victory against East Bengal in the final.